event-worker/event-worker-client/README.md

 Event Worker Client
 ===================

-A WordPress plugin to fetch and show the events from the Event Worker JSON-LD feed.
+A WordPress plugin to fetch and show the events from the [Event Worker Host](https://github.com/sugardrunk/event-worker-host) JSON-LD feed.

 <hr>
 ##1 Install